-Close to Keetmanshoop is the Giant’s Playground, with huge dolerite boulders stacked onto each other and a maze of rocks.
-With time erosion has split the boulders into smaller stones.
-Also close to Keetmanshoop is the Quiver Tree Forest and the quiver tree or “Kokerboom” is indigenous to this region.
-The plants are succulents and can reach up to 9 meters in height.
+The Giants' Playground, with huge dolerite boulders stacked onto each other and a maze of rocks, is awe-inspiring to behold.
+Also close to Keetmanshoop, and equally amazing, is the Quiver Tree Forest.
+The plants can grow up to an impressive 9m and contribute significantly to the diversity and beauty of the scenery.
 They store water in their trunks and only flower for the first time after 20 to 30 years and can reach 300 years of age.
 As the trunk and branches can be easily hollowed out, they were used as quivers by the bushmen.